 Flight delays bother Austrian Airlines just as much as you (almost).
 They also have a schedule to stick to, after all.
-However, not all delays are the same - and when the airline is responsible, it’s only fair that passengers get compensated for their trouble.
+However, not all delays are the same - and when the airline is responsible, it’s only fair that passengers get a flight delay compensation for their trouble.

 That’s what the EU Regulation 261/2004 is all about.
 You can get up to 600€ in compensation for your delayed flight with Austrian Airlines, depending on the length of your journey.
 To be eligible, you must have reached your destination at least 3 hours after the originally scheduled time of arrival, and the airline must be responsible for the delay.

-The easiest and fastest way to check your eligibility is to fill out your flight details in our Compensation Calculator.
-In less than 2 minutes, you will know whether you are entitled to money from the airline or not.
+The easiest and fastest way to check your eligibility is to fill out your flight details in our Flight Delay Compensation Calculator.
+In less than 3 minutes, you will know whether you are entitled to money from the airline or not.
+This post should also help you determine how much you're entitled to for your flight delay.

 At ClaimCompass, we have already helped tons of passengers get their compensation from Austrian Airlines.
 All you have to do is let us do the work and we’ll get your money for you.